 The conditions were slave-like.
 Michelin rubber plantations were called slaughterhouses

-In 1939, the profits of the 19 largest rubber plantations in Indochina together were 300 million francs, an enormous sum at the time.
+In 1939, the profits of the 19 largest rubber plantations in Indo-China together were 300 million francs, an enormous sum at the time.
 Michelin & Co. owned and controlled vast acreages of rubber tree plantings in the southern section of the Vietnam Peninsula.
 Using an extended system of labour recruiters, Michelin imported “coolie” labour from throughout Indo-China using tricks and deception, e.g., fake photos depicting well-dressed “coolies” “assisting” plantations featuring villas, cars and gardens.
 One photo showed a tableful of money.
 “Coolies” were promised wages of 40 cents and a ration of 800 grams of rice a day.
-Whereas in 1926 Michelin employed 2030 “coolies” by the 1940s from 100,000 to 200,000 Indo-Chinese were forced into working on them.
-The conditions were slave-like.
-Michelin rubber plantations were called slaughterhouses.
+Whereas in 1926 Michelin employed 2030 “coolies”, by the 1940s from 100,000 to 200,000 Indo-Chinese were forced into working on its rubber plantations.
+The conditions were slave-like; Michelin rubber plantations were called slaughterhouses.